I Want To Move Back to Jamaica

 Here are a few things I like about the UIC:

-- It wants to use the GCT which would be capped at only 10%, down from 16.5% to provide proper education, better living and healthcare to Children in Jamaica.
+- It wants to use the GCT which would be capped at only 10%, down from 16.5% to provide proper education, better living and healthcare to children in Jamaica.
 It will also be used to assist Jamaicans who have suffered under bad governance, serve as reserve funds for emergencies, such as environmental disasters and to bolster the country's security.
 There will also be a 10% flat income tax no matter your status in Jamaica which will be used to operate Government services.
 This will save Jamaicans hundreds and thousands of dollars per year while providing all the essential services of good governance.

 - They will remove the Queen as head of state, making Jamaica a Republic.
 The UIC will institute a brand new constitution, made by Jamaicans for Jamaicans.

-- The entire structure of Government will be revised to eliminate corruption.
+- The entire structure of the Government will be revised to eliminate corruption.
 The new congress will have a President elected nationally; 3 Vice Presidents, 1 elected by each county (Surrey, Middlesex & Cornwall); 14 Senators, 1 elected by each parish; and 33 or more Representatives, 1 elected for each constituency or district.